genie360s/genie360s/README.md

 ## Work In Progress 🚧

 - 🔭 I’m currently working on findaily ( an open-source fintech platform that collects different forex rates from banks, stock prices and government mutual fund prices ) for normal citizen to compare prices and get the best.
-- 🌱 I’m currently learning Typescript and NEXT JS.
+- 🌱 I am learning  data science, machine learning and AI  📊 📈 📉 💹.
 - 👯 I’m looking to collaborate on  DMHCS & Findaily
 - 🤔 I’m looking for help with a mentor to grow career-wise
 - 💬 Ask me about Python 🐍, Data Analysis 📈 and Django